PIC4SeR/MPOSE2021_Dataset/README.md

 3. Generate RGB+POSE data:
     * `python create_rgb_pose.py`
-    * RGB data is available in the "dataset_path"/rgb folder;
+    * RGB data is stored into "dataset_path"/rgb folder;
-    * POSE data is available in the "dataset_path"/pose folder.
+    * POSE data is stored into "dataset_path"/pose folder.

 4. Refine generated RGB+POSE data:
     * `python refine_dataset.py`
-    * Refined RGB data is available in the "dataset_path"/rgb folder;
+    * Refined RGB data is stored into "dataset_path"/rgb folder;
-    * Refined POSE data is available in the "dataset_path"/pose folder.
+    * Refined POSE data is stored into"dataset_path"/pose folder.

 NOTE: This procedure applies the following transformations: 1) remove samples such that the RGB encoding failed due to corrupted data; 2) renaming "outliers", i.e. sequences that, due to the above processing, do not contain the target action anymore; 3) remove sequences judjed to be non-sense.
 The script `find_outliers.py` was used to manually scan RGB files and find which sequence should have been considered an outlier.
 The results of this search are located into 'misc/refine_dataset/'.